soda480/wait-for-message/README.md

 ### wait

 On a Linux machine, start tcp/ip socket listening on port 8080 and wait for message.
 Note the script blocks until the expected message is received.
 If the message is not received a timeout error will be thrown.
-The message received contains a body it is printed to stdout.
+If the message received contains a body it is printed to stdout.

 ```
 w4m wait --port-number 8080 --message "ready to proceed"